 International Day of Peace

-According to our survey of the Internet there was a great increase in participation in the International Day of Peace this year.
-This was true in all regions of the world except for Ukraine and Russian Federation.
+According to our survey of the Internet there was an increase in participation in the International Day of Peace this year.
+This was true in all regions of the world except for Africa and the Arab and Middle Eastern States.